Skip to content

 In the same way, the Floater motion type reference of the "FPSO" floater is "FPSO_Motion" which is defined in the Floater motion type sheet:

-Certain variable participating in the definition of an object have values defined in a table: according to the same principle, this table is referenced during the definition of the object in a column whose name ends with reference, and it is defined and named in the same sheet as the object.
+According to the same principle as cross-references between objects described in the previous section, a table is referenced during the definition of the object in a column whose name ends with table reference, and it is defined and named in the same sheet as the object in a column ending by table name.

 For example, in the Calculation parameters sheet, the calculation parameters "CalcParam" references a "Contact" table in the Contacts table reference column.
 The content of the "Contact" table is defined by as many rows as the table name appears in the Contacts table name column.